sagemath/trac_to_gh/Issue 5362.md

 # Issue 5362: [with patch, needs review] bug in transpose for matrix_double_dense

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5362

 Original creator: ylchapuy